davisperezg/PROYECTO-KEMAY.V1/README.md

 # How to get Started!

-To run the app, clone it to your computer and install dependencies
+#To run the app, clone it to your computer and install dependencies
 <code>npm install</code>
 start application
 <code>npm run dev</code>
+#Variables de entorno

+HOST=localhost
+USER=root
+PASS=mysql
+PORT=3306
+DATABASE=kemaytec_mydb